Student-Job-Search-Aoteroa/dockyard/README.md

 ## What are we testing?

-We are mainly testing your skills in Javascript and PHP in a typical web development setting.
+We are testing your skills in Javascript in a typical full-stack web development setting.
 What we will assess is the following:

 -	Setup a build and coding environment from ground up
 -	Create a complete piece of functionality in a web app